pawelz/jirabot/README.md

 accessible without http authentication.
 (I mean http_auth is not supported.
 JIRA level authentication is fully supported).

-* Create account for jira bot,
+* Create an account for jira bot,
 * grant it read access to some projects,
 * enable JIRA remote API (see http://confluence.atlassian.com/x/8dcB for details).

-Note: you need to create JIRA account even if JIRA content is readable anonymously, because JIRA does not support anonymous SOAP access.
+Note: you need to create a JIRA account even if JIRA content is readable anonymously, because JIRA does not support anonymous SOAP access.
 See http://jira.atlassian.com/browse/JRA-20549